The Reuter Society

 The Reuter Society is a club or social network for anyone who has ever worked for Reuters, or Thomson Reuters, and wants to keep in touch with former colleagues.

-Members may have worked for any branch of the group, anywhere in the world, in editorial, finance, legal, HR, marketing, sales and technical.
+Members may have worked for any branch of the Reuters or Thomson Reuters group, anywhere in the world, in editorial, finance, legal, HR, communications, marketing, sales and technical.

 Reuter Society groups on

 See The Baron's Briefings for speakers since July 2020.

 Prior to the pandemic, most speakers talked at Reuter Society meetings held at St Bride's Institute, off Fleet Street, London. ■